sdc-china/IDA-doc/_posts/2018-01-15-installation-ida-installing.md

-# Step 2: Installing IDA bBPM Toolkit
+## Step 2: Installing IDA BPM Toolkit
 The testing capability can only start exposed Business Process, Human Services and AJAX Services.
 If you wish to directly test other services such as system services, integration services or business processes which are not exposed then you need to install the IDA Toolkit.

 1. Import the IDA_Toolkit - 8.6.0_v1.1.twx from IDA toolkit folder into the proces center.